pop-rikin/pearl-talent/content/Email Automations/onboarding/01-welcome-vision.md

 - **Proven quality:** Only 2.7% of candidates make it.
 We pull from top universities and exclusive networks in LatAm and the Philippines.
 - **Long-term focus:** 90%+ retention.
 90-day guarantee.

-Next few days, I'll share how we help companies like Ambience Healthcare ($106M raised from A16Z), Kiwi Biosciences (YC-backed), and 200+ others scale with world-class talent.
+Next few days, I'll share how we help companies like Hone Health ($39M raised by Tribe Capital, PIF & Republic Capital), Kiwi Biosciences (YC-backed), and 200+ others scale with world-class talent.

 Ready to rethink how you build your team?